 What we do

-The NSW Ombudsman helps agencies within our jurisdiction to address problems with their performance.
+We help agencies within our jurisdiction address problems with their performance.
 These problems may be uncovered by complaints from the public or by people who work for those agencies.
 Problems may also come to our attention through our work in scrutinising agency systems, overseeing investigations or reviewing the delivery of services.

 We are responsible for keeping the following types of organisations under scrutiny:

-- agencies delivering public services – including police, correctional centres and state-owned corporations
+- agencies delivering public services – including correctional centres and state-owned corporations

-- organisations delivering community services – including services for people with disabilities, people who are homeless and elderly people
+- agencies delivering community services – including services for people with disabilities, people who are homeless and elderly people.

 We have other specific functions that relate to: